Introduction: Climbing Holds From Milk Jug Recycling

 I've seen quite a few posts and videos around about recycling common plastics by melting down HDPE (High Density Polyethylene) plastic into new shapes, and I've been wanting to make myself a rock climbing wall.
 Logically, why not try both at the same time?
 I also tried to find ways to use they fewest/most commonly available tools so you won't need a lot of fancy equipment for this project.

-I've entered this Instructable in the Epilog IX contest and will enter it into Trash to Treasure after doing some updates, if you think it's worthy please give it a vote in one or both!
+I've entered this Instructable in the Epilog IX and Trash to Treasure contests, please give it a vote!

 HDPE type plastic items